TaskNotes

 Access these options through the Bases view settings panel:

-- Hide Empty Columns: When enabled, columns containing no tasks are hidden from the view
+• Hide Empty Swimlanes: When enabled, ordered swimlanes with no tasks are hidden from the view

-A common setup is to keep one board grouped by status and another grouped by project or context, each in a separate
+• Swim Lane Order: Advanced JSON configuration for pinning swimlane rows in a stable order A common setup is to keep one board grouped by status and another grouped by project or context, each in a separate .base file.

 Interface Layout